radicalkjax/Athena/docs/USER_GUIDE.md

 **Q: How can I view monitoring data for a container?**

 A: After running an analysis with container isolation enabled, click the "Monitor" button in the analysis results to access the monitoring dashboard.

+**Q: What should I do if I encounter font-related errors?**

+A: Font-related issues are usually related to missing font assets or configuration problems.
+Check the [Font Configuration Guide](./FONT_CONFIGURATION.md) for detailed setup instructions and troubleshooting steps.